-To make your own fox, you will need to download my pattern by going to the link below:
+To make your own fox, you will need to download my pattern, which is located at the bottom of this post.

 Please, don’t redistribute or sell this pattern and/or items made from this pattern and tutorial.
 I reserve all rights to my patterns.

 The only paper pieces in this particular pattern that need to be connected are Face A & Face B. The colors each piece should be cut in are indicated on each piece.